 - British Columbia leads among Canadian provinces for growth, meaning that there are plenty of john opportunities after you have completed your studies.

 - British Columbia’s colleges and universities form a united system that allows easy transfer of credit.
-In addition, if you start at Columbia College, you will have some of the world’s finest universities on your doorstep to choose from when you transfer!
+In addition, if you start at the institution, you will have some of the world’s finest universities on your doorstep to choose from when you transfer!